China Tariff Panic Sows Seeds for Massive Market Rally

 In addition to that, I would tell you the vast majority of people who are going to sell during this are the same people who sold in panic number one or panic number two and then there was a whole bunch of selling at the end of 2018.

-From everything Amber is telling you, Hudson is telling you, what I’m seeing, the basic conditions are ripe for a massive rally.
+From everything Amber is telling you, what I’m seeing, the basic conditions are ripe for a massive rally.
 Think about this: no one expected on Christmas Eve that stocks would go up from December to June and make new highs.
 Everyone can give you 100 reasons why you should stay out of the market and panic, when it paid to go about your business and think that the basic conditions were right for the bull market to continue.

 I think it can actually get to the next level because so many people who allocate money to stocks have sold out for the inverted yield, the Federal Reserve, recession, crash, trade tariff — whatever you want.
 They have piled up cash.
 I think it’s a massive amount.